acbsp/bonafide.guru/en/contents.rst

 Society of Krishna Consciousnesses (ISKCON) His Divine Grace A.C.
 Bhaktivedanta Svami Prabhupada.
-In his book Narayana Maharaja states the **body concept**\ *\ of "LIVING" guru* and disprove the "*ritvik-system*" thereby indirectly accusing Srila Prabhupada in ineligibility of His actions.
+In his book Narayana Maharaja states the **body concept**\ *\ of "LIVING" guru* and disprove the "*ritvik-system*" thereby indirectly accusing |SP| in ineligibility of His actions.

-We are far from liking this kind of "inquiry" but we have to do it in order to protect our Gurudev His Divine Grace Srila Prabhupada.
+We are far from liking this kind of "inquiry" but we have to do it in order to protect our Gurudev |HDGSP|.
 Therefore we shall bring only few examples revealing the truth for the good of all.

-Narayana Maharaja states that: "Srila Prabhupada (supposedly) in the end of His life several times asked Narayana Maharaja to kindly give his association to Prabhupadas disciples after His death, to help them understand the deeper truth of vishnava philosophy in the Shrila Rupa Gosvami Prabhupada’s lineage”.
+Narayana Maharaja states that: "|SP| (supposedly) in the end of His life several times asked Narayana Maharaja to kindly give his association to Prabhupadas disciples after His death, to help them understand the deeper truth of Vaiṣṇava philosophy in the Shrila Rupa Gosvami Prabhupada’s lineage”.

 Here Narayana Maharaja tries to lift his authority in the eyes of his